-Official Practice Test (OPT’s) are required prior to testing.
-Test takers need to contact Messick Adult Center 901-416-4840 or Collierville Literacy Council 901-854-0288 to schedule Official Practice dates before registering for the actual GED 2014 Series test.
+Official Practice Test (OPT's) are required prior to testing.
+Test takers need to contact HopeWorks (opens new window) at 901-272-3700 or Collierville Literacy Council (opens new window) at 901-854-0288 to schedule Official Practice Test dates before registering for the actual GED® 2014 Series test.
 The completed Practice Test Verification form must be submitted to the Testing Center the day of the exam.

 HiSET Testing Requirements/State Eligibility Requirements